orodas/ModFile/README.md

 # ModFile
-This program modifies a word list according to the user's input.
+This program takes two arguments, a file to read from and a file to write to.
+It modifies the input file according to the user's input and writes the result to the output file.